What is burnout syndrome?

 • Together

-• to a high degree
+• To a high degree

 So how does it happen that we burn out?